gaswelder/che/README.md

 whatever c99-compliant compiler you have.

-Some libraries (for example, [net](lib/os/net.c)) depend on POSIX, so not everything can be compiled on Windows.
-There was multi-platform support initially, but I don't use Windows anymore.
+Some libraries (for example, [net](lib/os/net.c)) depend on POSIX, so not everything can be compiled on Windows or Mac.
+There was multi-platform support initially, but that's not a goal just yet.

 ## Language differences

 _No include headers_.
-The C languange specifies a library that's well known and constant.
-There is no point in writing these headers every time, so hello world program can be just
+The C languange standard library is well defined, so there is no point in writing its headers manually every time, so hello world program can be just this, without any #includes:
-this:

 ```c
 int main() {